 One quick click on your blog or website and your reader is into preview reading your book or Kindle ebook.

-How do you get the Amazon previewer tool?
+How do you get the Amazon instant book preview tool?

 First, go to your book page on Amazon, and look to the right, under the pricing panel, and click the <Embed> button.

-Update: Amazon has recently moved the Embed button.
-It is now located above the price box.
+Update: Amazon has moved the Embed button on some pages.
+It is now sometimes located above the price box.

 When you click, a pop-up window will appear, where you can make modifications to suit your website or blog, plus a couple of other options.